OthankQ/100-days-of-code/r1-log.md

 ### R1D58
 Today I learned how to style React components using CSS and how to embed JavaScript in JSX!
 Using Scrimba to learn React has been great!

+### R1D59
+I learned how to style React components with style 'object' within a functional component, and how to use JS to manipulate them!